 The public engagement event was organised and chaired by Elaine Snell, International Neuroethics Society.
 On the panel Dr Pavarini joined Dr Paramala Santosh sharing insights from clinical practice and Professor Mitul Mehta talked about adolescent brain development.

-For further information about the BNA 2019 Festival of Neuroscience.
+For further information about visit the BNA 2019 Festival of Neuroscience website.